joejb/Elixir-Project-/README.md

     $ sudo apt-get -y install elixir

+##mkdir

-##mkdir creates a new folder(directory) in the location you specify after the command.
+Creates a new folder(directory) in the location you specify after the command.
 Replace "/path/to/new/folder/phoenix_project" with the location where you want to create the folder.

     $ sudo mkdir /path/to/new/folder/phoenix_project/